I Analyzed Every Gong Hit on TBPN and Here is What I Found

 The Results.

 John hits the gong more often for early-stage rounds, and more than twice as often overall when compared to Jordi, which limits the impact of Jordi's propensities above.
-Given John represents almost 70% of the funding gong hits, I decided to look closer.
+Given that John represents almost 70% of the funding gong hits, I decided to look closer.

 John is significantly less loud when sitting versus standing for gong hits.